FiyinfobaO/face_detection/README.md

 # face_detection
-Utilised already built face detection algorithms on BGR images stored in text files
+Utilised pre-trained face detection algorithms on BGR images stored in text files

 For this problem, we were presented with image files in .txt format.
 #### The 1st task that was done was to process and clean the .txt to be able to view an actual image.